nodejs/wiki-archive/Installation.md

 ## Step 1 - Pick Your Platform

-Node should install out of the box on Linux, Macintosh, and Solaris.
+Node should install out of the box on Linux, Macintosh, Solaris, and Windows.

-With some effort you should be able to get it running on other Unix platforms and Windows (either via Cygwin or MinGW).
-Native Windows support is a work-in-progress and you can download the latest release: [Windows Build (Node v0.5.5)](http://nodejs.org/dist/v0.5.5/node.exe).
-It's unstable and things are expected to break.
-NPM support might be added in future.
-If you find any bugs, please report them to issue tracker.
+With some effort you should be able to get it running on other Unix platforms.

 Mac OSX users also have the option of installing a precompiled package from [here](https://sites.google.com/site/nodejsmacosx/) that includes npm.